 The Federal Reserve has until about Aug.
 10 to rule on the bank's request, the paper said. (on.wsj.com/1mj6INP)

-The previously planned dividend increase would have been the first for the bank since the financial crisis, and raising it has been a focus of top executives.
+The previously planned dividend increase would have been the first for the bank since the financial crisis, and raising it has been a top priority for Chief Executive Brian Moynihan.

 Prior to the 2008 financial crisis, the bank paid a quarterly dividend of as much as 64 cents per share.

 Since the crisis, U.S. banks have been required to seek approval from the Fed for dividend increases and buybacks.

 Bank of America shares were down 1.7 percent at $15.34 in premarket trading on Thursday.
 Up to Wednesday's close, they had fallen about 1.5 percent in the last month.

 (Reporting by Tanya Agrawal; Editing by Ted Kerr)